-Sustainable procurement practices; a green procurement system for the education sector
+Sustainable procurement practices for education

 Greener or more sustainable procurement principles can reduce the environmental impact of the goods you purchase and could reduce your costs.